Holomorphic Function

 ## Properties

-- If two functions $f$ and $g$ in a domain $D$ are holomorphic, then $f\pm g$, $fg$, and $f\circ g$ are also holomorphic. $f/g$ is only holomorphic if $g$ has *no zeroes* in $D$.
+If two functions $f$ and $g$ in a domain $D$ are holomorphic, then $f\pm g$, $fg$, and $f\circ g$ are all *also holomorphic* as complex differentiation is linear and obeys the same differentiation rules as real differentiation.

-- [[Cauchy's integral theorem]] states that the [[contour integral]] of holomorphic functions along a simple closed contour in a [[Simply Connected Space|simply connected]] domain is always zero.
+[[Cauchy's integral theorem]] states that the [[contour integral]] of any holomorphic function $f(z)$ along a simple closed contour $\gamma$ in a [[Simply Connected Space|simply connected]] domain is *always zero*.